 - Customize the widget with your brand colors to make it look more natural to the environment.

-For some Desktop best practices when working with SAP, see here
+For Desktop best practices when working with SAP, see here.

 Smart Walk-Thru Best Practices

 - Create short navigational Smart Walk-Thrus to get your users to the correct place.

 - Create simple flows – We recommend keeping flow below 20 steps (ideally, with 8-10 balloons)

 - Try not to use more than one balloon per page.
 This could crowd the page and confuse users.

 - Avoid adding balloons in forms where more than one guidance tool is needed, use SmartTips instead.